Waterloo-Cedar Falls Symphony announces audition dates for orchestral musicians

-CEDAR FALLS — The Waterloo-Cedar Falls Symphony will be holding auditions for orchestral musicians on Thursday, Aug.
+The Waterloo-Cedar Falls Symphony will be holding auditions for orchestral musicians from 4:00 p.m. to 10:00 p.m. each day on Thursday, Aug.
 27 and Friday, Aug.
-28, from 4 - 10 p.m. each day.
+28.

 The auditions will be held at the Gallagher-Bluedorn Performing Arts Center on the University of Northern Iowa campus in Cedar Falls.
 Social distancing will be observed during all phases of the audition process.
 Masking and sanitation practices will also be in place.